 Purple Tinged Skin Discolouration

 PTSD UK supporter Mel, has written this incredibly powerful poem ‘Purple Tinged Skin Discolouration’ – many people feel that there would be less stigma, or more understanding if PTSD was a physical condition that people could see.
+This is the Overall First Place prize winner in our PTSD UK Art Competition too.

 It’s painful to touch, tender to feel,